How to Filter Missing Data in Excel (4 Easy Methods)

 • VLOOKUP(B14,$C$5:$C$11,1)

-Here, the VLOOKUP function will return the lookup value if it matches and will return the #N/A error if doesn’t match.
+Here, the VLOOKUP function returns the lookup value if it matches and the #N/A error if doesn’t.
+Then the rest of the formula works like the previous formula.

-• Lastly, apply the Fill Handle tool to insert the same formula for the other regions.
+• Apply the Fill Handle tool to copy the formula for the other regions.

 Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel

-Soon you will get the output like the image below.
+The output will look like the image below.

-4. Using TEXTJOIN, FILTER, and COUNTIF Functions to Filter Missing Data by Comparing Two List
+Method 4 – Using the TEXTJOIN, FILTER, and COUNTIF Functions to Filter Missing Data by Comparing Two Lists

 Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel